 There is a willingness to make a mistake if it leads to improvement down the line.
 “You’re going to be wrong many times,” he says.
 “Better to be wrong and find out quicker, so you can change it and get on target, than to sit on the fence trying to be perfect all the time and never get what you really want.”

 The trick, he says, is fine-tuning your passion and ambition.
-“I think most people have not found what their higher purpose is,” he reveals, emphasizing meditation, goal-setting, and gratitude as pillars for happiness and fulfillment.
+“I think most people have not found what their higher purpose is,” he reveals, emphasising meditation, goal-setting, and gratitude as pillars for happiness and fulfillment.
 “Most people have not found what they are most hungry for.
 When you do, and you unleash that, then you become obsessed.
 When you become obsessed, you find yourself coming up with answers most people never dreamed possible.”

 Robbins’s practical strategy and no-nonsense candor has garnered him legions of loyal followers across the globe.
 His fan base and clients runs like a who’s who of the world’s most dynamic movers and shakers, from Olympic athletes to Oprah.
 In fact, his kinetic learning style incorporates a certain amount of athleticism toward forming new thought patters in the mind.
 “Most people have been to an educational environment, university, seminar, business environment where they learn something they think is really valuable.
 They get really excited, and then they never apply it,” says Robbins.
 Adding, “The reason is because most of us learn in a passive state of mind.”